 Krista Nelson is an oncology social worker who works as Program Manager for Quality and Research of Cancer Support Services and recently took an additional role as Program Manager of Compassion with Providence Health and Services.
 She received a bachelor's degree from the University of Washington, and her Master of Social Work from Portland State University.

 She has been a part of the Providence Health & Services oncology since 1997 providing psychosocial care to those with cancer and their families.
 She has specialized in many cancers over the years and is interested in the effect of cancer on the family.

 Krista defines her role as providing support for people and their families throughout the cancer continuum, and sharing the expertise that she has learned from other patients with cancer.
 What she loves about working with those affected with cancer, “is being able to witness the grace, courage and life lessons of individuals dealing with cancer and the opportunity to be a part of their journey.”

-Master's Degree in Social Work, Portland State University, 1998
+Master of Social Work, Portland State University, 1998

-Bachelor's Degree, University of Washington, 1995
+Bachelor's degree, University of Washington, 1995